ishine/vits/README.md

 ## Note
 0. This repository aims to implement a VITS-based zero-shot TTS system varying with diverse style/speaker conditioning methods.
 0. To remove the secondary elements, we simply extract a style representation by jointly training a reference encoder from [StyleSpeech](https://arxiv.org/abs/2106.03153).
-In detail, 1. we do not utilize pretrained model (e.g., [Link1](https://arxiv.org/abs/2009.14153), [Link2](https://arxiv.org/abs/2006.11477) as the reference encoder, 2. we do not apply meta-learning or speaker verification loss during training.
+In detail, 1. we do not utilize pretrained models (e.g., [Link1](https://arxiv.org/abs/2009.14153), [Link2](https://arxiv.org/abs/2006.11477)) as the reference encoder, 2. we do not apply meta-learning or speaker verification loss during training.

 |Model|Text Encoder|Flow|Posterior Encoder|Vocoder|
 |------|-----|-----|-----|-----|